Gluten Relief: Optimal Digestion

-Other ingredients: cellulose (vegetarian capsule)
+Other ingredients: cellulose (vegetarian capsule) and maltodextrin

 Directions: Take 1 to capsules with each meal, or as directed by your healthcare professional.
 Store in cool, dry place with the lid tightly closed.
 Avoid excessive heat.
 Keep out of the reach of children.

 Caution: If you are pregnant, nursing, taking any medication or under medical supervision, consult your doctor before use.
 Discontinue use and consult your doctor if any adverse reactions occur.
 Not intended for use by persons under the age of 18.